 But let's say a larger percentage of the pitches came from women.
 Then people are also assuming that of the pitches that came from women, 100% of them were awesome pitches that organizers passed up solely because the presenter would be wearing a bra.

-The Edge Conference organizers tweeted at Matt Andrews, a Guardian web developer who wrote the (non Atlantic) post linked above attacking the lineup that…
+The Edge Conference organizers tweeted at Matt Andrews, a Guardian web developer who wrote the (non-Atlantic) post linked above, attacking the lineup:

 “Inexcusable is pretty strong.
 I don't feel need to defend this, but am happy with our process.”

 “I don't know what their selection process was, but if it was me organising it, I would explicitly not be satisfied with a process that resulted in 100% male speakers.
 I would have stopped once we'd reached, say, 17 male out of 22 possible speakers (being pretty conservative, I think) and insisted that the remaining five (a cool 22% female representation) would have to be women.”